Salt Lake City Housing Stability Division

 Eligibility:

 Salt Lake City residents 62+ OR individuals with disabilities.
-In addition, the resident must have an income below 80% of the area median income.
+In addition, the family must have an income below 80% of the area median income.

 Service Hours: